About Jason

 In 2011 he published Render unto Rome: The Secret Life of Money in the Catholic Church (Crown), which received Investigative Reporters and Editors Best Book Award.

 Jason received Guggenheim and NEH fellowships on the long road of research for City of a Million Dreams, the first general history of New Orleans in many years.
+In 2024, Jason was awarded a Civitella Ranieri Fellowship in Umbria, Italy.

 He received a 1992 Alicia Patterson Journalism Fellowship for reporting on Louisiana demagogues.
 His play, Earl Long in Purgatory, won a 2002 Big Easy award for Best Original Work in Theatre.